 The operand field of the ADOL NAME line is 0, the operand field of the NDOL Name line is 1.
-The two DO lines reference the procedure label, FDOL, with the expression FDOL(0, 0) and the equal operator will generate an integer 1 in whichever line the condition is met, causing the associated line to be generated once.
+The two DO lines reference the procedure label, FDOL, with the expression FDOL(0,0) and the value of the expression is a binary 1 in whichever line the condition is met, causing the associated line to be generated once.
 In this way, the assembler has determined which NAME was used to reference the procedure in the main program.